brendan-r/brocks/README.md

 brocks depends on the development version of [`lubridate`](https://github.com/hadley/lubridate) (bugfix for leap years!).
-This means that it fails appveyor CI builds, however, it should work locally,
+This means that it fails CI builds, however, it should work locally,
 with:

 ```R